LibreCAD/docs/ref/fundamentals.rst

 ..
 Force end of left / right text wrap
 .. include:: /inclFiles/eoWrap.rst

 - Entities that consist of a single segment, such as lines, arcs and polyline segments, have a start handle and an end handle.
-Either handle can be clicked and dragged into a new position.
+Either handle can be clicked on and dragged into a new position.
 - Handles on circles or other entities that consist of multiple segments allow it to be manipulated in a variety of ways depending on the type of entity.
 For example:

-   - A rectangle’s corner can be dragged to a new position creating other quadrilaterals.
+   - A rectangle’s corner handle can be dragged to a new position creating other quadrilaterals.
-   - A circle can be increased or decreased in size.
+   - A circle's perimeter handle can be dragged to increase or decrease the diameter.
-   - The end points of the edges of a polygon can be repositioned.
+   - The end points on the edges of a polygon can be repositioned.
-   - Dimension text and lines can be repositioned
+   - Dimension text can be moved, or dimension and extension lines can be repositioned by dragging a handle.

 Ordering Entities
 `````````````````